MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

 Default video device ID to use when starting camera media.
  - `string` to request media for specified deviceId
- - `null|falsey` to request media system default device
+ - `null|falsy` to request media system default device

 #### `defaults.audioDeviceId`